 The amendment (#2427) was introduced by Schumer on Thursday to the Agriculture Reform, Food and Jobs Act of 2012 (S.3240).

 The amendment allows the secretary of Agriculture to introduce grants to states and tribal areas in an effort to promote maple syrup production through education and research, natural resource sustainability within the maple syrup industry, market production and efforts to expand maple sugaring activities.
-The secretary can also issue grants to states and tribal areas that make land available for “maple-sugaring activities.”
+The secretary can also issue grants to states and tribal areas that make land available for “maple-sugaring activities.”take our poll - story continues below

 The amendment defines maple sugaring as “means the collection of sap from any species of tree in the genus Acer for the purpose of boiling to produce food.”